Sunnyside offers a K-8 educational option that includes a neighborhood attendance area.

 - Required Spanish language and culture courses enable students to earn high school level language credits.

-- Common Core Math Curriculum with the option of an 8th-grade Algebra courses that provides the opportunity to earn high school credit
+- Common Core Math Curriculum with the option of an 8th-grade Algebra course that provides the opportunity to earn high school credit

 - Physical education, art, and media are provided weekly.